Serious Seattle Personal Injury Attorneys Ready to Fight for You

 - Demanding that the defendant produce certain documents.

-If the defendant refuses your demands, you can petition the court to order the defendant to comply on pain of contempt of court charges if he fails to obey the order.
+If the defendant refuses your demands, you can petition the court to order the defendant to comply with the pain of contempt of court charges if he fails to obey the order.
 Of course, the defendant can also gather evidence from you in the same manner.

 Phase V: Further Negotiation